 Conditions & Treatments

 A brain tumor is an abnormal growth of tissue in the brain.
 They can be either benign (non-cancerous) or malignant (cancerous).
-In 2009, about 22,070 people were diagnosed with malignant tumors or the brain or spinal cord.
 Tumors can originate in the brain itself, or come from another part of the body and travel to the brain (metastasize).
 Benign tumors do not contain cancer cells and when removed do not recur.
 Malignant tumors contain cancer cells and usually are fast growing and invade surrounding tissue.
 However, sometimes tumors that are not cancer are called malignant because of their size and location in the brain.

 What causes brain tumors?